 All of these items were pre-washed, pre-cut, and bagged in the refrigerated produce section.
 I just walked along and tossed them in my cart!
 I also picked up a bag of multigrain chips (like these) since they aren’t the usual chips at parties.
 The rainbow of colors will definitely impress guests.

 Tip #3: Gather and store common supplies at a time when you don’t have a party coming up.

 Purchase white serving dishes, white paper plates, white napkins, and white plasticware.
 White will go with any occasion, and you can bring in the theme colors with accessories.
-Purchase when you find items on sale and store everything in a box in the garage or in an under-bed storage container.
+Purchase when you find items on sale and store everything in a box in the garage (get garage storage tips here) or in an under-bed storage container.

 I also like to purchase a few decorations when they are on sale after the holiday.
 I got the flag banner shown above after Labor Day and the red berry containers after Valentine’s Day.